Wotton Pool Ltd. will be running a (36 hour) lifeguarding course in late March into April.

 Yes.
 The qualification is valid for 2 years and can be renewed if at least 20 hours of training has taken place by the time it expires.

 Yes.
-During the season when the pool is open, we will run training once a month on Saturday mornings (the second Saturday in each month 8:00 -10:00 am).
-We expect you to attend this regular training so that we know that you are still up to date with your qualifications and are fit to work.
+During the season when the pool is open, we will run training at regular intervals at times that mutually suit the trainer and candidates.
+We expect you to attend regular training so that we know that you are still up to date with your qualifications and are fit to work.

 The maximum number we can accept is 12 people.